 When do I have to apply for a CAS?

-If you are returning from intermission and your previous Tier 4 sponsorship has been withdrawn, you will require a CAS to apply for new Tier 4 leave to return to the UK to study.
-Please note that if your intermission was due to medical reasons then you must provide a note from your doctor to your School confirming that you are fit to return to your studies.
+- If you are returning from intermission and your previous Student visa route sponsorship was withdrawn and therefore no longer valid for travel, you will require a CAS to apply for a new Student visa to return to the UK to study.
+Please note that if your intermission was due to medical reasons then you must provide a note from your doctor to your school/division confirming that you are fit to return to your studies.
 You can read more about this here.

 What to do next?